The Vegan Way of Eating and its Impact on the Climate

 We all have to make an effort to stop the climate crisis.
 Every little step counts.
 Most people have heard that eating beef has a negative impact on the climate.
 But what is the problem and how much does eating meat actually affect the climate?

 A lot of non-vegans still eat ox beef, which comes from cattle.
 Ox beef is the meat that impacts the climate the most.
 The reason is that the cows’ digestion produces methane, which is a strong greenhouse gas that affects the climate.
-Production of beef impacts the climate 3-4 times stronger than production of pork and chicken.
+The production of beef impacts the climate 3-4 times stronger than the production of pork and chicken.

 Did you know?

 Animal agriculture is responsible for 18 percent of greenhouse gas emissions, more than the combined exhaust from all transportation (Food and agriculture organization of the united nations, 2006 – “Livestock’s Long Shadow: environmental issues and options”.
 Food and Agriculture Organization of the United Nations.
 Rome 2006)

 Cows produce 150 billion gallons of methane per day (Ross, 2013 – Ross, Phillip.
 “Cow Farts Have ‘Larger Greenhouse Gas Impact’ Than Previously Thought; Methane Pushes Climate Change”.
 International Business Times.
 26 November 2013 )

 Reducing methane emissions would create tangible benefits almost immediately (Industry leaders, including energy companies, 2014 – Industry Leaders, including Energy Companies, Forge Partnerships to Advance Climate Solutions and Reduce Short-Lived Climate Pollutants”.
 Climate Summit 2014.)